 Crowder College is accredited by the Higher Learning Commission, a commission of the North Central Association.
-Specifics about Crowder’s current accreditation can be accessed by clicking on the HLC link to the left.
+Specifics about Crowder’s current accreditation can be accessed at the Higher Learning Commission website or by clicking on the HLC link to the left.

 Crowder College is also affiliated with the Missouri Department of Higher Education and seeks approvals through the Coordinating Board of Higher Education.
-Information can be accessed at http://dhe.mo.gov/.
+Information can be accessed on the Missouri Department of Higher Education website at http://dhe.mo.gov/.

 Mission and Vision